ti-cortex-m4/demo-java-virtual-threads2/readme.md

 The implementation of virtual threads consists of two parts: continuations and a scheduler.

 Continuation (also known as _delimited continuation_ or _coroutine_) is a sequential code that may suspend execution at some point and pass control outside.
-When a continuation is resumed, control returns to the last suspending point, with the last execution context.
+When a continuation is resumed, control returns to the last suspending point with the previous execution context.
 Continuation is a low-level construct implemented by the internal _jdk.internal.vm.Continuation_ class and developers should not use them directly.

 The scheduler manages the suspending and resuming of the coroutines.
 The scheduler is pluggable and a _ForkJoinPool_ FIFO executor is used by default.This scheduler is optimized for transactions that are typically short-lived and often blocked.